Molly Smith: Artistic Director of Arena Stage

 In 1998, Smith returned to Washington when she was selected as Artistic Director of Arena Stage.
-Her emphasis has been on encouraging production of American plays, from both established and new playwrights, encouraging new voices by developing writers through commissions and workshops, and focusing on American stories.
-Her innovations have increased not only the range of playwrights and artists, but resulted in more diverse audiences for Arena Stage.
+Her emphasis was on encouraging production of American plays, from both established and new playwrights, encouraging new voices by developing writers through commissions and workshops, and focusing on American stories.

 She founded Arena's "downstairs series," which has held readings and workshopped some 60 plays, many of have later received full productions.
 Through the Power Plays initiative, from 2016 to 2024 Arena has commissioned 25 new plays related to American history.

 Additional projects

-Smith has also directed at the Shaw Festival in Canada (2007), Berkeley Repertory Theatre, Trinity Repertory Company, Tarragon Theatre in Toronto, and Centaur Theatre in Montreal, and includes the shows South Pacific, Mack and Mabel, Anna Christie, Cat on a Hot Tin Roof, "The Music Man", and "My Fair Lady".
+Smith has also directed at the Shaw Festival in Canada (2007), Berkeley Repertory Theatre, Trinity Repertory Company, Tarragon Theatre in Toronto, and Centaur Theatre in Montreal, and includes the shows South Pacific, Mack and Mabel, Anna Christie, Cat on a Hot Tin Roof, The Music Man, and My Fair Lady.

 Smith has served as Literary Adviser to the Sundance Theatre Lab.
 She formed the Arena Stage Writers Council in partnership with Georgetown University.
 The Council is composed of leading American playwrights and promotes development.
 Smith brings artists of international renown to the Arena.
 She is a member of the Board of the Theatre Communications Group, as well as the Center for International Theatre Development.

 She has also directed two feature films.
 Raven's Blood (1997) was adapted from the mystery novel, Death of an Alaskan Princess, by Bridget Smith, and filmed in Juneau.
 A major community effort, it featured many local actors and extras.
 She also directed Making Contact (1999).

 In 2014 Smith married her longtime partner, Suzanne Blue Star Boy, in a ceremony officiated by Supreme Court Justice Ruth Bader Ginsburg.
 They had met in Alaska.
 The ceremony was held in the Kogod Cradle of the Arena's complex, with the reception on the outdoor terrace and in the rehearsal hall.